jywu20/Notes/Computer Science/Circuit/HDL.md

 # High-level synthesis (HLS)

-Although as is mentioned above, the abstract semantics of RTL is basically computational graph plus event listeners, an unfortunate fact is that we human programmers never think in this kind of formalism when designing algorithms.
+Although as is mentioned above, the abstract semantics of RTL is based on event listening, an unfortunate fact is that we human programmers never think in this kind of formalism when designing algorithms.
 It's still desirable to design hardwares using standard procedural programming.